deck-monsters/deck-monsters/MONSTERS.md

 ```
 ==================================
- 💪  Annithi Annithat To Cause
- Pain
+ 💪  Rakharo Rakh Boy
 ----------------------------------

- A gigantic gladiator, dressed in
+ A nimble gladiator, dressed in
- leather and hailing from a dusty
+ leather and hailing from an
- rural arena.
-Many years ago she
+ underground fight club.
+Many
- was captured, stripped of her
+ years ago he was captured,
- title and land, and forced to
+ stripped of his title and land,
- compete in brutal matches for
+ and forced to compete in brutal
- the entertainment of a
+ matches for the entertainment of
- blood-thirsty crowd.
+ a blood-thirsty crowd.
 Standing
- well over 8 feet tall, when you
+ just over 5 feet tall, when you
- see her you know instantly that
+ see him you know instantly that
  this is a warrior who has
  witnessed the worst humankind
  has to offer and has overcome.